kvspeybr/Intro-to-Machine-Learning--in-healthcare/chapter1.md

 - `bc.describe()` : descriptive statistics of the individual columns

-- `bc.iloc[x,:]`: fulll content of the record with index x.
-Note that the first record has index 0 (so x=0)
+- `bc.iloc[x,:]`: full content of the record with index x.
+Note that the first record has index 0 (so x=0). `bc.iloc[x:y,m:n]` gives rows x to y for columns m to n.

 - `bc.columns`: gives the full list of column names

 - `bc['column_name']`: gives all values for all subjects for the given column name.
-This syntaxis can be used in combination with the previous functions e.g. `bc['perimeter_mean'].describe()` gives the descriptive statistics only of this specific column
+This syntaxis can be used in combination with the previous functions e.g. `bc['perimeter_mean'].describe()` gives the descriptive statistics of this specific column

 Use the above commands to indicate which answer is **NOT** true

 `@possible_answers`
 - There are 569 records in the data set.
-- The first three patients in the dataset have a diagnosis of 0 (benign)
+- The first three patients in the dataset have a `diagnosis` of 0 (benign)
-- The "compactness_mean" value for the first patient (index=0) is equal to 0.277600
+- The `compactness_mean` value for the first patient (index=0) is equal to 0.277600
-- The minimum value for "perimeter_mean" is 43.790000
+- The minimum value for `perimeter_mean` is 43.790000
-- The last column (variable) in the data set is "fractal_dimension_worst"
+- The last column (variable) in the data set is `fractal_dimension_worst`

 `@hint`